Moving Through Life C.I.C.

 Embodied movement for health and wellbeing

-this healing, life-affirming practice to all those who may benefit, from young to old.
+this healing, life-affirming practice to all those who may benefit, young and old".

 Copyright @ All Rights Reserved